Softorage/HugoTheme-VibrantShadows/exampleSite/content/post/Theme's custom global configuration.md

 ---
-title: "Configuration options in the theme"
+title: "Custom configuration options in the theme"
 author: "Sanmay Joshi"
 description: "Get to know all the awesome configurations Vibrant Shadows Hugo theme has to offer."
 tags: ["configuration", "customize", "settings"]